The Jackie

-"The Jackie" is a song by American rappers Bas and J. Cole featuring Lil Tjay.
+"The Jackie" is a song by American rappers Bas and J. Cole featuring fellow American rapper Lil Tjay.
 It was released on July 9, 2021, with an accompanying music video, and was produced by T-Minus.

 Background

 Dreamville Records teased the song on July 6, 2021 on social media, calling it a "summer anthem".
 "The Jackie" refers to Jackie Robinson Parkway.

 Composition

 The melodic song features a "bouncy" beat produced by T-Minus.
 It begins with a chorus from J. Cole, with the lyrics "You see the drop top, bitch / Stop playing with me / She say she wanna let the waves splash down on me".
 Bas then sings the first verse, starting with "I'm on the way, send me the addy, I'm on the Jackie / Five on the belt, ten on the jacket, you gotta have me / It's been a day, I don't wanna wait no more".
 Lil Tjay handles the next verse, and Cole sings the last verse with eight lines.